Code-401-Midterm/Reposit/README.md

 https://reposit.azurewebsites.net/ (no longer hosted)

 ## Usage
-Our web app features a clean and easy to follow UI.
-Our home page shows a concept of what a single, logged-in user would see.
-At this point you will see all categories you have created.
+Reposit UI is easy to use and navigate.
+For example, the picture below shows the home page for a logged-in user listing all categories the user's created.
 ![](assets/usage1.JPG)

-Clicking on the create link or the empty card allows you create a new category.
-A category is what our app uses to orgaznie and store code snippets.
+Clicking on Create or the empty card lets you create a new category.
+A category is what Reposit uses to categorize and store code snippets.
 ![](assets/usage2.JPG)

-Click on a category name will permit you to see all snippets that have been stored to that category.
+Clicking on a category name takes you to a list of all snippets stored to that category.
 ![](assets/usage3.JPG)

 Clicking on Browse will show all snippets from our API.
 ![](assets/usage5.JPG)

-Clicking on show details will bring up a modal and allows you to add that snippet to the category.
+Clicking on Show Details opens a popup wizard that walks you through adding a snippet to a category.
 ![](assets/usage6.JPG)

-From the category details view, you can also create a new snippet, allowing you to add your own custom code.
+From the Category Details view, you can also create a new snippet with custom code.
 ![](assets/usage4.JPG)